students in the Zachariah Lab

 Questions about the EasyChair application system should be directed to Marisela Martinez at VCREDadmin@ucr.edu.

-UCR's Office of Research and Economic Development (RED) has held two calls for the Opportunities to Advance Sustainability, Innovation, and Social Inclusion Internal Funding Awards, or OASIS IFA.
-The purpose of the program is to enable UCR faculty to initiate, continue, or expand research, scholarly, and creative activities in areas under the OASIS umbrella and increase their competitiveness for extramural funding in those areas.
-Faculty from all disciplines and methodological approaches from all schools, colleges, departments, and programs were encouraged to participate.
-We intend to continue this internal competition on an annual or biannual cycle based on its initial outcomes, applicants' and awardees' feedback, and funds availability.
+UCR's Office of Research and Economic Development (RED) announces the third call for the Opportunities to Advance Sustainability, Innovation, and Social Inclusion Internal Funding Awards, or SoCal OASIS™ IFA.
+The purpose of the program is to enable UCR faculty to initiate, continue, or expand research, scholarly, and creative activities in areas under the SoCal OASIS™ umbrella and increase their competitiveness for extramural funding in those areas.
+Faculty from all disciplines and methodological approaches from all schools, colleges, departments, and programs are encouraged to participate.
+We intend to continue this internal competition on an annual cycle based on outcomes of previous awards, applicants’ and awardees’ feedback, and funds availability.

 Award Recipients for the 2nd Call